gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/debug/install.md

 J-Link and OpenOCD are not the only existing solutions, but probably are the most portable ones.
 J-Link is a single piece of hardware that can be used with most ARM processors.
 At the other end of the spectrum is OpenOCD, a single piece of software that, within limits, can be used with most JTAG probes, especially on GNU/Linux.

-If portability is not your concern, and you prefer other GDB servers, please feel free to use them, but GNU ARM Eclipse plug-ins do not provide support from them.
+If portability is not your concern, and you prefer other GDB servers, please feel free to use them, but GNU MCU Eclipse plug-ins do not provide support from them.

 To save you time, we compiled a list of other GDB servers, with some of their features and  limitations: